 After a bill is passed it becomes Session Law and assigned a chapter number.

-*One such example is found in Chapter 3, Civil - Criminal Procedures,§50B‑3.
+An example of a law that could easily go unnoticed is found in Chapter 3, Civil - Criminal Procedures,§50B‑3.
 Domestic violence; Relief.
-Few, if any animal officers would be aware that animals are included in a domestic violence statute.
+Few, if any animal officers would be aware that animals are included in a domestic violence statute if this type of study wasn't performed.

-Public Law is defined as a statute that affects the population at large or more than 15 counties.
+Public Law: Defined as a statute that affects the population at large or more than 15 counties.

-Public Local law affects fewer than 15 counties.
+Public Local Law: Defined as a law that affects fewer than 15 counties.

 North Carolina statutory law is organized into: